JamesMokua/thingstodoinkenya/README.md

-# thimgs to do in kenya
+# things to do in kenya

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).